Blog

 Keeping users logged in, clearly separating login and sign up screens and providing optional social logins can all help to create an improved user experience.

 Offering a choice of verification options also helps, particularly through WhatsApp, the most popular global messaging app around at this time.
-VerifyKit can help you with this – and cut your verification costs by up to 80% too.
+VerifyKit can help you with this – and cut your verification costs too.
 Learn more here.

 Phone number verification can boost security for your app and should be considered if you’re capturing sensitive data such as payment details, although this can be a tedious extra step for users.